Exercise 6. Diet data: tabulating incidence rates and modelling with Poisson regression

 (k)

 Somehow (there are many different alternatives) you’ll need to calculate the total number of events and the total person-time at risk and then calculate the incidence rate as events/person-time.
-For example,
+As examples,

 ## rate